hosseinkhojany/flutter-widgets/packages/syncfusion_flutter_gauges/README.md

 # Flutter Gauges library

-The Flutter Gauges library includes the data visualization widgets Linear Gauge and Radial Gauge (a.k.a. circular gauge) to create modern, interactive, animated gauges.
+The Flutter Gauges library includes the data visualization widgets Linear Gauge and Radial Gauge (a.k.alpha. circular gauge) to create modern, interactive, animated gauges.

 ## Overview
 The Linear Gauge is used to display data on a linear scale, while the Radial Gauge is used to display data on a circular scale.
 Both gauges have a rich set of features, such as axes, ranges, pointers, smooth interactions, and animations that are fully customizable and extendable.